 Having scoured the best beaches in New Zealand for SUP, I now hop over the Tasman to a country which is also a continent – Australia.
-The Trans-Tasman neighbours do share a common love for two things – beaches and water sports.
+The Trans-Tasman neighbors do share a common love for two things – beaches and water sports.
 If the twin islands of New Zealand are blessed with gorgeous water bodies, so too is Australia.
-At last count, there were close to 11,000 beaches that doted the country/continent.
+At last count, there were close to 11,000 beaches that dotted the country/continent.

 Beaches, Beaches, And More Beaches

 If there is one place in the world where a beach bum will feel at ease, it has to be Australia.
 And the best part is that there are a wide variety of beautiful, sandy shores where one can spend hours and hours on end.
 There are popular spots like Bondi at Sydney, Cottesloe at Perth, and St Kilda at Melbourne.
 Then there is the entire stretch of the Gold Coast featuring Cable Beach and Wineglass Bay.

 The Path Less Trodden